Computability logic: Semantics

 The parallel implication operator → ("pimplication") is defined by A→B = ¬A∨B. The intuitive meaning of this operation is reducing B to A, i.e., solving A as long as the adversary solves B.

 The parallel quantifiers ∧ ("pall") and ∨ ("pexists") can be defined by ∧xA(x) = A(0)∧A(1)∧A(2)∧... and ∨xA(x) = A(0)∨A(1)∨A(2)∨....
 These are thus simultaneous plays of A(0),A(1),A(2),..., each on a separate board.
 The machine wins ∧xA(x) if it wins all of these games, and ∨xA(x) if it wins some.

 The blind quantifiers ∀ ("blall") and ∃ ("blexists"), on the other hand, generate single-board games.
-A run of ∀xA(x) or ∃xA(x) is a single run of A. The machine wins ∀xA(x) (resp. ∃xA(x)) if such a run is a won run of A(x) for all (resp. at least one) possible values of x, and wins ∃xA(x) if this is true for at least one.
+A run of ∀xA(x) or ∃xA(x) is a single run of A. The machine wins ∀xA(x) (respectively ∃xA(x)) if such a run is a won run of A(x) for all (respectively at least one) possible values of x, and wins ∃xA(x) if this is true for at least one.

 All of the operators characterized so far behave exactly like their classical counterparts when they are applied to elementary (moveless) games, and validate the same principles.
 This is why CoL uses the same symbols for those operators as classical logic does.
 When such operators are applied to non-elementary games, however, their behavior is no longer classical.
 So, for instance, if p is an elementary atom and P a general atom, p→p∧p is valid while P→P∧P is not.
 The principle of the excluded middle P∨¬P, however, remains valid.
 The same principle is invalid with all three other sorts (choice, sequential and toggling) of disjunction.